-“During the early growing season of crops, fall armyworm becomes a threat by feeding on seedling plants,” he said, adding that it also feeds the maize plant during the appearance of corn kernels.
+“During the early growing season of crops, fall armyworm becomes a threat by feeding on seedlings,” he said, adding that it also feeds on maize plant during the appearance of corn kernels.

-Department of Agriculture Extension (DAE) Director General Kbd.
-Amitav Das told the daily sun that the attack of fall armyworm is in its primary stage.
+Department of Agriculture Extension (DAE) Director General Amitav Das told the daily sun that the attack of fall armyworm is at its primary stage.

 He said they are advising the farmers to control the attack of the moth with pheromone trap and nuclear polyhedrosis virus (NPV).

-Professor Dr. Mohammad Shaef said the failure to control the spread of the new pest may affect the country’s food security as this can spread to other plants and vegetables very quickly.
+Professor Mohammad Shaef said the failure to control the spread of the new pest may affect the country’s food security as it can spread to other plants and vegetables very quickly.

 It has created a food crisis in some South African countries in 2017 and in 2018 it also reported to attack crops in the Indian state of Karnataka, Andhra Pradesh, Maharashtra, Tamil Nadu and Telangana.